 Dorothy McGuigan Prizes for Best Essays on Women

 Each year the Women’s and Gender Studies Department awards prizes for the best undergraduate and graduate essays on women written at the University of Michigan.
 The prizes honor the memory of Dorothy Gies McGuigan, a distinguished alumna of the University of Michigan who taught in the School of Business Administration and the Residential College.
-Dorothy McGuigan was an early supporter of the Women’s and Gender Studies Department and a founder and member of the editorial board of the University of Michigan Press series on Women and Culture.
-Her many works include: The Dangerous Experiment: 100 Years of Women at the University of Michigan (University of Michigan, 1970); The Hapsburgs (Doubleday, 1966) and Metternich and the Duchess (Doubleday, 1975).
-In a citation for Distinguished Service to the University presented in 1975, the U-M Board of Regents noted that Dorothy McGuigan “is held in widespread esteem as a research historian and author and is widely acclaimed on campus as a true leader of women.”
+Dorothy McGuigan was an early supporter of the Women's Studies Program and a founder and member of the editorial board of the University of Michigan Press series on Women and Culture.

-Essays or papers written during the calendar year 2019 are eligible for the 2020 competition.
+Essays or papers written during the calendar year 2021 are eligible for the 2022 competition.
 Students must have been enrolled at the Ann Arbor, Dearborn, or Flint campuses of the University of Michigan during the term in which they wrote the essay, but the essay does not have to have been written for a class.
 The contest is open to all fields; personal stories, fiction and poetry are not eligible, although non-textual essays are welcome.
-For undergraduates, research papers must be 10-20 pages..
-There is a 40-page limit for graduate student submissions, including notes.
+For undergraduates, research papers must be 10-20 pages.
+Graduate student submissions should be no longer than 10,000 words of text, not including references.
 Each author may submit only one entry and the essay must be written in English.
 Previous McGuigan Prize winners may not apply.

 Essays are evaluated by an interdisciplinary committee for their contribution to our understanding of some aspect of women's lives or roles, as well as for their originality and clarity of presentation.

 The paper or essay should be typed and double-spaced, including notes and/or bibliography.
 Please submit with two title pages.
-Include the following information on the first title page: essay title, author's name, address, e-mail address, and present U of M status (undergraduate or graduate).
-On the second title page please include only the essay title.
+Include the following on the first title page: essay title, author's name, address, e-mail address, and present U of M status (undergraduate or graduate).
+On the second title page please include only the title of the essay.
+Please include your name only on page one of the document—not on the subsequent page headers.
 Graduate submissions should include an abstract.
-To submit, please e-mail the essay with the two title pages in a single PDF to McGuiganSubmissions@umich.edu.
+To submit, please e-mail the essay with the two title pages as a single PDF document to McGuiganSubmissions@umich.edu.

-An award of $750 and a certificate will be presented to each winner.
+An award of $750 will be presented to each winner.

 Feminist Practice Award for Undergraduates